This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 History and world issues come to life for children when you travel.
 I don’t think I can think of a trip or destination that didn’t provoke interest from the kids.
 We don’t plan these things; it is completely driven by them.
 A visit to a museum might bring on a huge discussion about the Holocaust or a hike will lead to a discussion on ethical travel.

 While we were in the Bahamas, we were often confronted by plastic waste washed ashore.
 This led to so many good discussions on over-consumption, waste facilities and environmental degradation.
+It also led to us using more eco-friendly travel products.

 Visiting Port Arthur Penal Colony in Tasmania allowed the kids to learn about what life was like for the men, women and children that spent time there.
 Travel is like being on one continuous field trip of real-life learning.